Stanisław Szczęsny Potocki: Early life

-He was the son of Franciszek Salezy Potocki, Voivode and Governor of Polish Kiev, of the Tulczyn line of the family.
+He was the son of Franciszek Salezy Potocki, Voivode and Governor of Polish Kyiv, of the Tulczyn line of the family.
 He entered the public service, and owing to the influence of his relations became grand standard-bearer of the Crown at the age of twenty-two.
-After the death of Prince August Aleksander Czartoryski in 1782 King Stanisław II Augustus appointed him the Voivode of Ruthenia.
-In 1784 he purchased the rank of a colonel from bankrupted Voivode of Kiev, Stempkowski and soon became a lieutenant-general in the Royal Army.
+After the death of Prince August Aleksander Czartoryski in 1782, King Stanisław II Augustus appointed him the Voivode of Ruthenia.
+In 1784, he purchased the rank of a colonel from bankrupted Voivode of Kyiv, Stempkowski and soon became a lieutenant-general in the Royal Army.

 A "Great" nobleman

 He was a great magnate, grandly ruling in his vast estates in the eastern parts of the Polish–Lithuanian Commonwealth, known as the Kresy.
 His annual income was over 3 million zloties.

 Elected deputy for Bracław at the famous Four-Year Sejm, he began that career of treachery which was to terminate in the ruin of his country.
 Yet his previous career had awakened many hopes in him.
 His popularity culminated in 1784 when he presented an infantry regiment of 400 men as a free gift to the Commonwealth.
 But he identified the public welfare with the welfare of individual magnates, his aims in seeking reforms was to transform the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania into a magnate oligarchy.

 Family

-His daughter Olga married Lev Naryshkin.
+The father of numerous children, one of his daughters, Olga, married Lev Naryshkin.